 HR professionals in talent acquisition have been practicing this approach for a while now.
 Creating candidate personas is crucial for understanding job seekers and attracting the right people to your organization.

 Now, it is time to adopt the same approach when creating employee journeys.
 Understanding various employee needs, preferences, skills, experiences, and career goals is a powerful way to create journeys that will have a positive impact on your employees’ overall experience.
+For example, the journey of a frontline worker may differ significantly from that of a remote knowledge worker or a new graduate entering the workforce.
+Recognizing these differences allows organizations to design more relevant experiences for each group.

 Step 2: Define moments that matter